Accacio/Accacio/README.md

 - ⚡ Fun fact: ...
 -->

-Here you will find things related to music 🎶, games 🕹️ and engineering ⚙️ (mostrly control)
+Here you will find things related to music 🎶, games 🕹️ and engineering ⚙️ (mostly control)

 | <a href="https://asciinema.org/a/375759" target="_blank"><img src="https://asciinema.org/a/375759.svg" width="300" title="hello" /></a> | <a href="https://asciinema.org/a/375760" target="_blank"><img src="https://asciinema.org/a/375760.svg" width="300" /></a> |
 |:--:| :--: |